28-Year-Old Pitcher – Boston Red Sox

 Chris Sale Contract Information:

-Signed a three-year, $35 million contract with the White Sox in March of 2013, with two club options worth a combined $25 million.
+Signed a three-year, $35 million contract with the White Sox in March of 2013.
+Contract includes $12.5 million club option and $1 million buyout for 2018.

 To instantly reveal our fantasy analysis of every player – including Chris Sale – simply subscribe now.